 It hasn't always worked that way, though.
 In practice, the U.S. Navy hasn't been able to reconcile what they wanted with the capabilities needed to perform primary naval missions, or with what could be delivered for the sums available.
 The LCS program has changed its fundamental acquisition plan four times since 2005, and canceled contracts with both competing teams during this period, without escaping any of its fundamental issues.
 Now, the program looks set to end early.
-This public-access FOCUS article offers a wealth of research material, alongside looks at the LCS program's designs, industry teams' procurement plans, military controversies, budgets and contracts.
 (Defense Industry Daily, 2016)

-The Report to the Congress on the Annual Long-Range Plan for Construction of Naval Vessels for Fiscal Year 2016 stated that the shipbuilding plan for the U.S.

-Navy is to build and maintain a battle force inventory

-above 300 ships, and to ultimately achieve the shipbuilding plan objective of 308 battle force ships between FY2022 and FY2034.
+The Report to the Congress on the Annual Long-Range Plan for Construction of Naval Vessels for Fiscal Year 2016 stated that the shipbuilding plan for the U.S. Navy is to build and maintain a battle force inventory above 300 ships, and to ultimately achieve the shipbuilding plan objective of 308 battle force ships between FY2022 and FY2034.
 The rate of large surface combatant retirements beyond FY2034 exceeds the ability of the Navy to finance a build rate that sustains the 308-ship force structure until after completion of the OR SSBN program.
 Thus, Navy structure remains about 300 ships until the mid-2040 timeframe.
 (Office of the Chief of Naval Operations, 2015, p.
 9)

 The mix of ships, by quantity and type, contained in this report, possesses the requisite capability and capacity to carry out the DSG mission.
-They enable the COCOMs to meet mission demands to Maintain a Safe, Secure, and Effective Nuclear Deterrent; Deter and Defeat Aggression, Project Power Despite Anti-access/Area Denial Challenges; Counter Terrorism and Irregular Warfare; Provide a Stabilizing Presence; Conduct Stability/Counterinsurgency Operations; and Operate Effectively in Cyberspace/Space.
+They enable the COCOMs to meet mission demands to Maintain a Safe, Secure, and Effective Nuclear Deterrent; Deter and Defeat Aggression; Project Power Despite Anti-access/Area Denial Challenges; Counter Terrorism and Irregular Warfare; Provide a Stabilizing Presence; Conduct Stability/Counterinsurgency Operations; and Operate Effectively in Cyberspace/Space.
 We achieve the desired mix of ships if this shipbuilding plan receives stable and sufficient funding over the long haul.
 (Office of the Chief of Naval Operations, 2015, p.
 9)

 In "Condition Sinking," Wilson (2014) stated that the U.S. Navy faces a shipbuilding crisis in the 2020s as several whole classes of ships are ready for replacement all at once.
 Mismanagement and multibillion dollar cost overruns are becoming bigger enemies for the U.S. Navy than the Chinese military ever could.
-The U.S. Navy plans for a 306ship fleet are taking on water, awash in a sea of cost overruns and a huge block of older ships that should be replaced.
+The U.S. Navy plans for a 306-ship fleet are taking on water, awash in a sea of cost overruns and a huge block of older ships that should be replaced.
 Hard budgetary choices are needed, and the consequences to U.S. foreign policy could be serious.
 Also, coming in over budget and in smaller numbers is the Littoral Combat Ship (LCS) program to replace an aging fleet of Oliver Hazard Perry frigates and mine warfare vessels.

-The LCS is designed as a high-speed multipurpose vessel for operations in the littorals (coastal waters) with reduced crews compared with the frigates they're replacing.
+The LCS is designed as a high-speed multipurpose vessel for operations in the littorals (coastal waters) with reduced crews compared with the frigates they are replacing.
 The LCS has an open architecture capable of handling modules for different missions.
 Instead of selecting one contractor and one design, the Navy decided in 2009 to build some of each.
 This approach is a standard strategic real option as flexibility is created in its design (handling of multiple modules is an option to switch and change, fewer crew members is an option to contract, and extension into multiple missions is an option to wait and execute).